 - Seychelles tree frog

-I'm sure you'll have a blast looking for all of the rare animals who call Vallée de Mai home.
+I'm sure you'll have a blast looking for all of the rare animals that call Vallée de Mai home.
 I sure did.
 However, some, especially the frogs and bronze geckos are very difficult to spot.
 I certainly wouldn't have spotted so many without the help of my guide Medina.

 Where to Stay on Praslin Island